Summary of experiences

 Other skills for which more than 50% of those who responded rated the perceived degree of improvement as ‘considerable’ or ‘dramatic’ were:

 - legato playing

 - overall feeling of security

-This survey did not find any significant difference in perceived improvements among the group with the smallest hands (<7.5 inches) compared to those with slightly larger hands (between 7.5 and 8 inches).
+This survey did not find any significant difference in perceived improvements among the group with the smallest hands (<7.5 inches, or 19.1 cm) compared to those with slightly larger hands (between 7.5 and 8 inches).

 For a pianist with a hand span closer to the average for females, changes may be more subtle, such as the improved legato playing, musical line and phrasing and reduced tension when playing octaves.
 This group of pianists, who can pay a 10th for the first time, also find that are able to tackle repertoire normally the preserve of male pianists, such as works by Rachmaninoff and other Russian composers, Ravel, and advanced Chopin or Liszt works requiring larger spans to play effectively.